hivalenko/DBRestaurant/README.md

 # DBRestaurant
-Materials from development of database for restaurant.
+Materials from study development of database for abstract restaurant.